wp-plugins/am-events/readme.txt

 = The Loop =

 When you've got all the arguments in place, it's time to construct the loop.
-Example follows.
+Example follows:

 	// ...
 CREATE $args HERE ...  //